 Review the activity below or download the PDF student worksheet

-Student Worksheet: Using the Five Product Level Model
+- Student Worksheet: Using the Three Product Level Model

 Student Discussion Activity

-Most marketing textbooks will show products as having three distinct levels, namely the core benefit or need, the actual product itself, and the augmented product.
+Most marketing textbooks will show products as having three distinct levels, namely:

 - Core product (main need or consumer benefit)